What is the Ayahuasca Diet?

 The ayahuasca diet is implemented as a spiritual preparation.
-This dieta is not just about avoiding certain foods but is about discipline, sacrifice, and commitment.
+The diet is not just about avoiding certain foods but is about discipline, sacrifice, and commitment.
 The ayahuasca diet restrictions are in place to help cleanse the body so the plant medicine can work most efficiently.
-The diet restricts many spices, salt, pepper, oils, etc. It also includes abstinence from sex, sexual activity, drugs and alcohol.
-The idea is that lack of excitement/stimulus/pleasure can lead to a heightened sensitivity to the spirit of ayahuasca.

-We let each guest choose on their own level of dedication and rigidness they apply to follow the ayahuasca diet.
+We let each guest choose their own level of dedication and rigidness they apply to follow the ayahuasca diet.
 If you try to follow all the diet regulations you find online, you're left with almost nothing to eat, so don’t make yourself crazy.

 Restricted for 7 days prior to arrival-

 Drug Use – includes prescription drugs and recreational drugs